 - Blinken visits Kyiv with new US aid package

-In a video address, President Volodymyr Zelenskiy said troops had "liberated dozens of settlements" and reclaimed more than 1,000 square km (385 square miles) of territory in Kharkiv region in the east and Kherson in the south in the past week.
+Ukrainian President Volodymyr Zelenskiy said troops had "liberated dozens of settlements" and reclaimed more than 1,000 square km (385 square miles) of territory in Kharkiv region in the east as well as Kherson in the south in the past week.

-Nearly 24 hours after Ukraine announced the breakthrough on the Kharkiv front, Russia had yet to comment publicly.
-The Kremlin declined to comment on Friday and referred questions to the Russian military.
+The Kremlin declined to comment on the advance and referred questions to the Russian military.

-Ukraine has not allowed independent journalists into the area to confirm the extent its advances.
-But Ukrainian news websites have shown pictures of troops cheering from armoured vehicles as they roar past street signs bearing the names of previously Russian-held towns, and Russian forces surrendering on the side of the road.
+Ukraine has not allowed independent journalists into the area to confirm the extent its advances, but Ukrainian news websites have shown pictures of troops cheering from armoured vehicles as they roar past street signs bearing the names of previously Russian-held towns.

 "We see success in Kherson now, we see some success in Kharkiv and so that is very, very encouraging," US Defense Secretary Lloyd Austin told a news conference with his Czech counterpart in Prague.

-The Institute for the Study of War think tank said the Ukrainians were now within just 15 km of Kupiansk, an essential junction for the main railway lines that Moscow has long relied on to supply its forces on the battlefields in the east.
+The Institute for the Study of War think tank said the Ukrainians were now within just 15 km of Kupiansk, a junction for the main railway lines that Moscow has relied on to supply its forces on the battlefields in the east.

-Since Russia's forces were defeated near Kyiv in March, Moscow has used its firepower advantage to make slow advances by bombarding towns and villages.
+Moscow has long used its firepower advantage to make slow advances by bombarding towns and villages.
 But that tactic depends on tonnes of ammunition a day reaching the front line by train from western Russia.
-Until now, Russia had successfully fended off Ukraine's attempts to cut off that train line.

 The Ukrainian general staff said early on Friday retreating Russian forces were trying to evacuate wounded personnel and damaged military equipment near Kharkiv.